 We begin the tour in Seville, the capital of the Andalusia region of Spain.
 You will have the opportunity to come early and spend a few extra days before the tour starts in Seville.
 You won’t want to miss seeing the royal palace, Alcázar of Seville, with it’s Moorish architecture, the huge Cathedral of Seville and Giralda Tower.
 You can also take in a Flamenco Show and walk through the winding small streets in the old city or tour the Plaza de España.
-We will meet in the late afternoon and have dinner together in Seville.
+We will meet in the afternoon, you can assemble your bike and we will enjoy a dinner together in Seville.

 |Day 3, Sunday||We leave Ronda and cycle to the small town of Carmona.
 Along the way we will see Setenil de las Bodegas (houses built into rocks) and pass through the lovely white village of Olvera.
 We will enjoy a group dinner.
 Ride: 70 miles with 3000 feet of climb, but even more down!|

 |Day 4, Monday||

 On Day 4, we will ride roughly 70 miles along back roads into the city of Córdoba where we will be spending two nights.
 You will not want to miss seeing the Mezquita Cathedral.
 This mosque turned cathedral is amazing in its Moorish architecture and grandeur.
 Dinner will be on your own.
 Ride: 70 miles with about 1000 feet of climb, but even more down!